Types of Paragraphs in Essay or Academic Writing: With Examples

 expository paragraphs

-Transitional words such as eventually, additionally, next, and finally can be used to give the text more meaning and ensure that the reader is able to flow through the content easily
+Transitional words such as eventually, additionally, next, and finally can be used to give the text more meaning and ensure that the reader can flow through the content easily

 Narrative Paragraphs

 These are paragraphs that tell stories.
-The story can either be a personal experience or an occurrence which can be natural, historical or a recent event.
+The story can either be a personal experience or an occurrence that can be natural, historical, or a recent event.
 Now that these paragraphs must be short, the stories told are not in detail compared to short stories and novel books.
 They can be referred to as brief vignettes.

-The stories must have a beginning, middle and the end but it is not always a requirement that they follow a chronological order.
+The stories must have a beginning, middle, and end but it is not always a requirement that they follow a chronological order.
 These paragraphs are building blocks that writers need to tell a story.

 How to Write Narrative Paragraphs